-This 30-Minute Mongolian Chicken is a restaurant-quality meal made in the comfort of your own home in less than 30 minutes.
-With chicken tenders cut into bite-size pieces, then stir-fried in a sweet and savory garlic ginger soy sauce.
-This Mongolian Chicken recipe is an easy weeknight dinner the whole family will love.
+This Easy Mongolian Chicken recipe creates a restaurant-quality meal in the comfort of your own home in less than 30 minutes!
+It has chicken tenders cut into bite-size pieces, stir-fried in a sweet and savory garlic ginger soy sauce.
+You're going to love this easy weeknight dinner!

 Jump to: